-Are You Moving From or To Connecticut?
+Are You Moving To Connecticut?

 Are you wondering what it’s like to live in the great state of Connecticut?
 What are the pros and cons?
 You’re probably wondering how the commute time is to and from work.
 What are the areas like?
 How are the schools?
 Where will you go shopping?
 What is there to do here in Connecticut?